eyedeekay/iget/README.md

   - uses the SAM API to prevent destination-reuse for different sites
   - uses the SAM API directly(not forwarding) so it can't leak information to clearnet services
   - inline options to configure i2cp, so for example we can have 8 tunnels in and 2 tunnels out

 ### Disadvantages:
-Only one I know of so far.
+Only two I know of so far.

   - marginally slower, due to tunnel-creation at runtime.
+  - a few missing options compared to eepget

 ## to build: